noxsicarius/Epoch-Admin-Tools/README.md

 * Note #1: In case the above line changes in the future and your searches have 0 results, try searching for ***server_checkHackers*** or ***CLEANUP: KILLING A HACKER***.
 * Note #2: An alternative method to this solution is to set the nearby ***setDamage 1*** variables to ***setDamage 0*** (there should be 2 of them).
 The catch is, this is less secure.
 It will allow hackers to spawn vehicles and not be punished.

-#### Installation is now complete, but you may want to consider additional optional instructions below.
+#### Installation complete! ...But you might want to consider additional optional instructions below:

-#### IMPORTANT: It's common for the Admin Tools to be absent the first time a server is loaded.
-Abort to the lobby, then re-join the server to make the Admin Tools reappear.
-It will appear after a few seconds in your ActionMenu, accessable with the scroll wheel.

 ## Optional Steps

-### Add more admins:
-1. Get the [PID](http://i48.tinypic.com/2isxjkz.png) of the admin.
-2. Pick what access you want your admin to have.
-In order from MOST to LEAST number of commands: AdminList > ModList.
-You can view/edit commands in ***admintools/AdminToolsMain.sqf***.
-3. Place the PID in the chosen section of your ***init.sqf***.

-***Important: Take note of how the array's commas are used in the init.sqf.
-The last string in the array should not have a comma.
-Noncompliance will cause the Admin Menu to break.***

 ### Fix teleport rubber-banding:
-This is caused by Epoch's default included antihack.
+If this step is not done, you will not be able to use "Teleport" OR "Teleport to Me".
+This is caused by Epoch's default included antihack, which sends teleported people right back to where they were - hence "rubber-banding".
 Here you have two options. ***Option #1*** will allow "Teleport" and "Teleport to Me" for all players, but is potentially more hazardous than Option #2 as it disables Epoch's default antihack (which prevents unauthorized teleporting, among other things). ***Option #2*** is more secure, but it will only allow "Teleport" and "Teleport to Me" for players whose PIDs you add to the array - it will still prevent "Teleport to Me" on players not in the list of PIDs because they will still have the antihack enabled on them.

 ***Option #1)*** Open your ***init.sqf*** and comment out the following line so that the result looks like this: